bitbonsai/notion2obsidian/README.md

 ## 📊 Database & Dataview Support

+> **📦 Required Plugin**: Install the [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) in Obsidian to view and query database records.
+Without it, you'll only see the raw Dataview query code.

 ### CSV Database Processing (Default Mode)

 When your Notion export includes CSV database files, the tool organizes them for optimal Dataview integration: